oknaAnko/Makersmatch-next-prisma/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3021](http://localhost:3021) with your browser to see the result.

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

-## Learn More

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!
+### Configure next-auth via GitHub

+1. Create and register an OAuth App in github under your personal account
+2. Store Client ID in .env file in GITHUB_ID variable
+3. Generate a new client secret and store it in .env file in GITHUB_SECRET variable

 ## Deploy on Vercel